Jeff Mangum: After Neutral Milk Hotel

 Mangum disbanded Neutral Milk Hotel following an extensive tour of North America and Europe, culminating in a solo set on New Year's Eve 1998 at the 40 Watt Club in Athens.
-Allegedly suffering from poor health and a nervous breakdown, Mangum made few public appearances until February 2001, when he performed a one-off show in New Zealand at the request of Chris Knox.
-That summer, Mangum released a compilation of field recordings of Bulgarian folk music on the Orange Twin label titled Orange Twin Field Works: Volume I. This was followed by a live solo album Live at Jittery Joe's, recorded by filmmaker Lance Bangs in 1997.
+Allegedly suffering from poor health, Mangum made few public appearances until February 2001, when he performed a one-off show in New Zealand at the request of Chris Knox.
+Performing as World of Wild Beards with Knox & then-girlfriend Laura Carter, he reportedly told the audience he hadn't played onstage for three years following a "complete nervous breakdown", and that the visit to New Zealand - in which he serenaded Knox on a camping trip to the Coromandel - was intended to help him put it behind him.

+That summer, Mangum released a compilation of field recordings of Bulgarian folk music on Carter's Orange Twin label titled Orange Twin Field Works: Volume I. This was followed by a live solo album Live at Jittery Joe's, recorded by filmmaker Lance Bangs in 1997.
 In the fall of 2001 he joined Circulatory System and The Instruments on an East Coast tour, providing drums and vocals.
 While working with the people involved in the Major Organ and the Adding Machine act, a short film by the same name was curated.
 Mangum contributed to the soundtrack (which is a modified version of the album by the same name) as well as playing several very minor roles in the film.